Science in Biological Research and Investigation

 Teaching format

-The course consists weekly seminars, most of which are mandatory.
-In addition, students are expected to participate in online discussions on the weekly topics, and to submit four assignments of varying lengths and scope.
+Teaching mainly consists of mandatory seminars.
+In addition, students are expected to complete assignments of varying lengths and scope.

 Assessment

-The examination of the second course component (The Scientific Process in Practice) is based on written and oral presentations of Assignment 4, in addition to participation in mandatory activities.Examiner
+The examination of the second course component (The Scientific Process in Practice) is based on an assignment, in addition to participation in mandatory activities.Examiner

 Sören Nylin